Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 <!-- ======================= END CHALLENGE ======================= -->
 <!-- prettier-ignore-end -->

-### A Little Helper for the Next Question
+### Provided Helper Function for the Next Question

-The following coding question uses a helper function called `input_int`.
-It works just like the [`input`](https://docs.python.org/3/library/functions.html#input) function that we've seen before, except that instead of returning a string, we will assume that it returns an integer.
+In the following coding question, there is a helper function called `input_int`.
+This function is responsible for getting user input, and it will always return an integer.
+(It works similarly to the [`input`](https://docs.python.org/3/library/functions.html#input) function that we've seen before, except the function does not return a string.)

-In the question block below, we don't need to define `input_int`.
-We can assume that it is available, the same way `input` is available.
+In the question block below, `input_int` is already defined and available to use in our code.
+Do not define `input_int`.
+Use it because it is available, the same way `input` is available.

-To experiment with the coding question in VS Code or repl.it, we will need an implementation for `input_int`.
-In Python, safely converting from a string to an integer requires handling exceptions.
-We haven't discussed that material yet, so here is a working implementation.
+If you would like to experiment with the coding question in VS Code or repl.it, you will need an implementation for `input_int`.
+Here is a working implementation for you to copy/paste and use in VS Code or replit.com.
+It may contain concepts not covered yet, such as handling exceptions.

 <details style="max-width: 700px; margin: auto;">
     <summary>A working implementation of `input_int`</summary>